vibewell25/vibewell/docs/docs/guides/integrating-analytics.md

-# Integrating Analytics in the Vibewell Platform
+# Integrating Analytics in the VibeWell Platform

-This guide explains how to correctly integrate analytics tracking throughout the Vibewell application to ensure consistent data collection and reporting.
+This guide explains how to correctly integrate analytics tracking throughout the VibeWell application to ensure consistent data collection and reporting.

 ## Overview

-The Vibewell platform includes a centralized analytics utility that provides standardized interfaces for tracking user behavior, application performance, and business metrics.
+The VibeWell platform includes a centralized analytics utility that provides standardized interfaces for tracking user behavior, application performance, and business metrics.
 Using this utility consistently ensures that:

 1. All event data follows a standard format
 2. Events are appropriately categorized